periodicpoint/arabica/README.md

 ## Metadata settings
 1. Go to `./settings/00_01_metadata.yaml` and fill in your data e.g. author, title, year, …
 2. Put your values (data) in single quotes.
-3. If you want to leave a key undifined, then enter a tilde.
+3. If you want to leave a key undefined enter a tilde.
 3. Example:

 ```yaml